Target Tracking via LiDAR-RADAR Sensor Fusion for Autonomous Racing: METHODOLOGY

-If the measurement delay is large or varies greatly between the sensors, it may happen to have $T<0$.
+If the measurement delay is large or varies greatly between the sensors, we may obtain $T<0$.
 This is the definition of an Out-of-Sequence Measurement (OOSM), as we need to process a measurement older than the current state estimate.

-We implemented a \textit{Reprocessing} strategy to handle OOSMs, which involves the use of an additional buffer, the \textit{Past States and Measurements Buffer} $B_{PSM}$, again implemented as an Ordered Map.
+To manage OOSMs, we implemented the \textit{Reprocessing} strategy shown in Figure \ref{fig:tt-oosm}, which involves the use of an additional buffer, the \textit{Past States and Measurements Buffer} $B_{PSM}$, again implemented as an Ordered Map.
 After each MTT cycle update, we add a snapshot of the current Track EKF states and the corresponding input measurements (if any) to $B_{PSM}$, with $t_{meas} = t_{MTT}$ as the key.

-When an OOSM occurs, we traverse $B_{PSM}$ from the last element until we find a states/measurements pair that is older than the OOSM timestamp.
+When an OOSM occurs, we traverse $B_{PSM}$ from the last element until we find a states and measurements pair that is older than the OOSM timestamp.
 In the process, we add all the encountered measurements to $B_M$.
-We then roll back the MTT algorithm's state to the snapshot from $B_{PSM}$ that precedes the OOSM, and proceed to process all the measurements added to $B_M$, including the OOSM that triggered the Reprocessing, following the standard MTT cycle.
+We then roll back the MTT state, meaning the state of each track, to the snapshot from $B_{PSM}$ that precedes the OOSM, and proceed to process all the measurements added to $B_M$, including the OOSM that triggered the Reprocessing, following the standard MTT cycle.